cloudblog004/fantasticfoodies/content/en/posts/2926-steps-to-make-homemade-inside-out-chicken-cordon-bleu.md

 - "2 T white wine vinegar"
 - "2 C baby greens"
 recipeinstructions:
-- "Mix the jam, thyme, S&amp;P to taste, in a bowl.
+- "Mix the jam, thyme, S&P to taste, in a bowl.
 Lay a long piece of plastic wrap on a cutting board.
 Place the chicken on the plastic and cover with another piece.
-Gently pound with a mallet to about 1/4&#34; thick."
+Gently pound with a mallet to about 1/4* thick."
 - "Brush half of the jam mixture evenly on top of each breast.
 Mound a quarter of the cheese on each piece of chicken, then wrap 2 slices of ham around each breast covering the cheese."
 - "Heat 2T oil in a medium nonstick skillet over medium-high heat.
 Add the wrapped chicken and cook until golden brown and crispy, 3-4 minutes each side.
 Meanwhile, whisk the shallot, mustard, vinegar and remaining jam mixture in a medium bowl.
 Slowly whisk in the remaining 3T olive oil to make a smooth dressing."
 - "Place each piece of chicken on a plate and drizzle with some of the dressing.
 Toss the greens with the remaining dressing; serve with the chicken."